-As for the benefits of giving rewards, another study shows that rewards don't necessarily increase student motivation and, in some instances, can reduce motivation.
-Therefore, the important guidelines are: Use rewards for a reason, reward specific behaviour and don't make the rewards excessive.
+As for the benefits of giving rewards, another study shows that giving rewards without reason won't necessarily increase student motivation, and, in some instances, can reduce motivation or increase risk-taking.
+Therefore, the important guidelines are: Use rewards for a reason, reward specific behavior, and don't make the rewards excessive.

 Louise Hill, co-founder and COO of GoHenry, agrees, "Rewards are a divisive issue.
-Some parents feel they work, while others believe rewarding is a form of bribery.
+Some parents feel they work, while others believe rewards are a form of bribery.
 As with all parenting issues, it's important to do what's right for you and what works for your child."

 Do rewards always need to be tangible?